ktanhw/ktanhw.github.io/_pages/about.md

 ---
 🧑🏻‍💻 I'm a first-year PhD Student at the NTU Singapore, School of Social Sciences.

-📑 My research interests lies in interdisciplinary research in social sciences that combines human motivation with communication and computational social science.
+📑 My overall research interests lies in interdisciplinary research in social sciences that combines human motivation with communication and computational social science.

 📚 I'm currently working towards my PhD thesis that combines personality psychology and political psychology using mixed methods and computational social science.

 ## My Background and History
-I received my M.A. (by research) in Communications & New Media from the National University of Singapore, and my BSocSci (Hons) in Psychology and Media Analytics from Nanyang Technological University Singapore.
+I received my M.A. (by research) in Communications & New Media from the National University of Singapore, and my BSocSci (Hons) in Psychology and Media Analytics from the Nanyang Technological University Singapore.
 Prior to commencing my university education, I had a short stint as a Human Resources Executive after gaining a Diploma in Business Studies, specialising in Human Capital Management.

 ## Selected Publications